-January 3 July 31,
+Janua January 31,

-2020 2021 2021
+2020 2021

-Class B common stock (unaudited)
+Class B common stock

-Convertible preferred stock 79,959 79,551 79,551
+Convertible preferred stock 79,959 79,551

-Options issued and outstanding 16,253 16,043 20,427
+Options issued and outstanding 16,253 16,043

-RSUs issued and outstanding 3,000

-Warrants issued and outstanding (1) 73 73 73
+Warrants issued and outstanding (1) 73 73

-Total 96,285 95,667 103,051
+Total 96,285 95,667

 (1) Concurrent with the Loan and Security Agreement discussed in Note 8, the Company has issued warrants to the financial institution for shares of the Company's Class B common stock at an effective strike price of \$1.18 per share.
 The warrants have been issued in two tranches that expire in Fiscal 2027 and Fiscal 2029, respectively.
 The warrants can be converted into common stock at any time before expiry.
 The warrants have been classified in equity with negligible carrying value.